-In particular, this is good news for Tier 2 (General) visa holders who have change of employment applications held up in processing due to all application centres in the UK being currently closed.
+In particular, this is good news for Tier 2 (General) visa holders who have change of employment applications held up in processing due delays caused by COVID-19.
 Organisations can also continue to recruit during the pandemic.
 This guidance also applies to organisations recruiting workers under Tier 5.

 Sponsors should note that their reporting responsibilities in respect of the employee start from the date of assigning the CoS, not from the date that their application is granted.
 If the employee’s application is eventually rejected as invalid or refused sponsors must terminate their employment.
 As the guidance does not specify alternative arrangements for right to work checks in these circumstances, we recommend sponsors conduct a check on the employee’s current documents before starting work following the current Home Office guidance on right to work checks.
 Sponsors should also retain evidence of the Home Office guidance permitting employees to start work before their application has been decided, which can be found here, and evidence of the employee meeting the requirements in the guidance, including a copy of the submitted visa application.

 Usually, if a sponsored worker is absent from work without pay for more than 4 weeks, you must report this to the Home Office and stop sponsoring them.
 However, the Home Office has confirmed that sponsors do not need to withdraw sponsorship if a sponsored worker takes more than 4 weeks’ unpaid leave due to COVID-19.
 We recommend sponsors keep an internal record of this.